21gramaz/Powershell-SIR/README.md

 # Powershell security incident response helpers

 Timelining an incident:
-Incident -> Security Alert/Abnormal Behavior -> Incident Response Steps -> Forensicf
+Incident -> Security Alert/Abnormal Behavior -> Incident Response Steps -> Forensic

 Usually incident reponse will comes to this:
 Alert/Abnormal Behavior -> Someone find something wrong and turn off the server/desktop, lose all the memory and temporary files that would be crucial for further investigation -> As there is no way to determine what have been done the recommendation would be rebuild the server and reset all users that had any information/logged there.